-Awards under the National Indian Country Clearinghouse on Sexual Assault are approved at \$500,000.
+The award for Phase One of the Initiative will be \$500,000.
 Proposals exceeding the identified budget cap may receive point deductions during the review process.

-Applicants should carefully consider the resources needed to successfully implement the proposed project and present a realistic budget that accurately reflects project costs.
+Applicants should carefully consider the resources needed to successfully create a comprehensive plan to establish the NDSL and present a realistic budget that accurately reflects project costs.
 OVW has the discretion to award grants for greater or lesser amounts than requested and to negotiate the scope of work and budget with applicants prior to award of a grant.

-OVW estimates that it will make up to one award for an estimated \$500,000.
+OVW estimates that it will make one award for an estimated \$500,000